Filter by Category

 Due to the increasing cost of studio space, our in-person classes will now include a $40 studio space fee to help us offset these costs.

 Whether you're writing your first play or your hundredth, it's not always easy to set the creative wheels in motion.
-This 8-week class will guide you through the development of your first draft.
+This 10-week class will guide you through the development of your first draft.
+Open to new and returning students, this class will be run just like a real-life writing room, interacting with your instructor and classmates live either in person or via Zoom.

 More about class with Gina: Gina believes that the classroom is a place to get to know yourself, your process, and your creative language as a writer.
 Class sessions will include a combination of writing exercises and sharing sessions, where you read each other’s pages out loud and respond to that work.
 Writers will bring in sections of their play (12-18 pages) every third week as a way to delve into larger sections of storytelling.
 Gina will encourage you to think outside of chronological order when writing, embracing the energy of what is most exciting to you instead of creating a set course for yourself.
 As a way to set up strong habits as a writer outside the classroom, Gina will give writing assignments every week to help develop a creative routine between sessions.
 This class is an opportunity for writers to continue expanding both your creative practice and practical practice in the exploration of your work.